 Sticky Fingers (and we ain’t talking about the Rolling Stones)

-It’s pretty common for kids with attachment and trauma problems to include “sticky fingers”, aka, a problem with stealing.
-So a while ago I asked other parents on Parenting in SPACE to give advice, and what follows is what they said.
+It’s pretty common for kids with attachment and trauma problems to also have “sticky fingers”, aka, a problem with stealing.
+So, a while ago I asked other parents on Parenting in SPACE to give advice, and what follows is what they said.
 I hope it is helpful to those of you who may have kids who are struggling with this issue.
-If you have additional thoughts, send an email to info@HouseCallsCounsling and we’ll add to this! thanks!
+If you have additional thoughts, send an email to info@HouseCallsCounsling and we’ll add to this!
+Thanks!

 These are just a handful of ideas.
 Thanks to everyone who submitted them!

 1. Figure out the purpose of the behavior.